Khothatso-coder/EEE4022S-04-Thesis/README.md

 # EEE4022S-04-Thesis
 Radar detection of human(s) in high-resolution X-band radar data

-This code is that pertaining to the 4th year research project of Adrian Forbes.
+This code is that pertaining to the 4th year research project of Khothatso Motake.
 See appendix c for the corresponding figures and scripts used to produce them.